Danilo-Zekovic/react-tableql/README.md

 ### TODO

-- Cleanup of node packages
-- Improving the component
+- Column sorting when pagination enabled
+- Sticky header
+- Special cases (value is an array, ...)
+- Continues integration
 - Better documentation and user manual
-- Tutorials
-- Special cases (value is an array, ...)
-- Column sorting
 - Search
-- Tests
-- Continues integration
-- Sticky header
 - Resizable header/columns
 - Filters
+- Improving the component
+- Cleanup of node packages
 - Subscribe for live updates
+- Tutorials

 For more about TableQL visit **[Official React TableQL Storybook](https://danilo-zekovic.github.io/react-tableql/)** and explore all the options, and see some demo examples.